jysoo/full-stack-practice/README.md

 3) Interact with a database from a web application using an Object-Relational Mapping (ORM) layer.
 GET and POST requests.
 CRUD operations.

+Implement CRUD operations on a database.
+Use an ORM (Object-Relational Mapping) as an alternative to SQL.
+Build a web server from scratch using Python and some pre-installed libraries.
+Use the Flask web framework to develop our own web application.
+Introduction to APIs and how to add JSON endpoints to our application.

 To run the project: